 App developers and smartphone manufacturers do offer tools that can help you set age-appropriate access with your child’s phone if you think that kind of limitations should be implemented in your family.

-A parental control application may be able to regulate your child’s usage and access but your goal is to help your child learn to self-regulate and instill discipline in themselves with regards to their cell phone use and access.
+A parental control application may be able to regulate your child’s usage and access but your goal is to help your child learn to self-regulate and instil discipline in themselves with regards to their cell phone use and access.
 If you plan to go on this route, include this in your conversation with your child.

-Teach your child how to scrutinize the sharing of information.
+One of the cell phone rules for kids is by teaching them how to scrutinize the sharing of information.
 House address, contact numbers, and other personal information should not be posted online.
 Videos, photos, and messages can be copied and shared elsewhere.